Buckets & objects

 For detailed instructions on how to create and manage Buckets via an Amazon S3 compatible API tool or the Cloud Console, navigate to Object Storage » Getting Started in the left menu bar and select your preferred option.

-If you set the Bucket visibility to public, you can access your files via the URL in a webbrowser.
+If you set the Bucket visibility to public, you can access your files via the URL in a web browser.

 Who can make changes to Buckets?